Skip to Main Content

 SciVal top menu with links to Explore, Compare, Reporting, MySciVal modules, Scopus, help menu (circled to mark selection) and user profile

 Help Menu with Glossary marked in orange to show selection.
-Other menu items include- search scival help, Intro to SciVal, How -to tutorials, Download our guidebooks, Contact us and What's New in SciValEntity: the subject being analysed, which could be a single Researcher, Group of Researchers, Institution, Country, Topic etc. These can be chosen from a pre-set list or customised..
+Other menu items include- search scival help, Intro to SciVal, How -to tutorials, Download our guidebooks, Contact us and What's New in SciValEntity: An entity is the subject being analysed, which could be a single Researcher, Group of Researchers, Institution, Country, Topic etc. These can be chosen from a pre-set list or customised..

 Topic / Topic Cluster: A Topic is a collection of documents with a common focused intellectual interest.
 A publication can only belong to one Topic.
 A Topic Cluster is made up of multiple Topics.
 There are 1,500 and a Topic can only belong to one Topic Cluster